AdaCore/training_material/courses/fundamentals_of_ada/labs/215_type_contracts.lab.rst

 * Overview

-   - Create a simplistic class scheduling system
+   - Create simplistic class scheduling system

       + Client will specify name, day of week, start time, end time
-      + Supplier will add the class to the schedule
+      + Supplier will add class to schedule
-      + Supplier must also be able to print the schedule
+      + Supplier must also be able to print schedule

 * Requirements

-   - Classes that meet Monday, Wednesday, and/or Friday can only be 1 hour long
+   - Monday, Wednesday, and/or Friday classes can only be 1 hour long
-   - Classes that meet Tuesday and/or Thursday only be 1.5 hours long
+   - Tuesday and/or Thursday classes can only be 1.5 hours long
-   - Classes that don't have a set day can meet for any length of time
+   - Classes that don't have a set day can meet for any non-negative length of time

 * Hints

-   - *Subtype Predicate* to create subtypes of day of the week
+   - *Subtype Predicate* to create subtypes of day of week
-   - *Type Invariant* to ensure that every class meets for the correct length of time
+   - *Type Invariant* to ensure that every class meets for correct length of time

 ------------------------------------
 Type Contracts Lab Solution (Spec)